OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 ## Deploy to Azure

 This sample supports deployment to Azure with the unified manifest.
-There are two approaches to deploy the sample to Azure: Use Visual Studio Code, or Use TeamsFx CLI.

 ### From Visual Studio Code